mbeale0/Unity3D-CodeMash-Workshop/Labs/lab1.md

 Let's go ahead and use the arrows for now.
 As you may have guessed, the cube will move in the direction of the arrows.
 However, unless you have already been messing around in your scene, it may be hard to see the cube.
 Let's learn a little bit about navigating the scene.

 To navigate the scene, you can both adjust your orientation/look, and your position.
 It's like a no-clip mode in certain games.
 In the scene view, you can click and hold the right mouse button to look around.
-You can then use the WASD keys to "fly" around the scene.
+You can then use the Arrow Keys to "fly" around the scene.
 The scroll wheel is also useful for zooming in/out, or if you scroll while holding the right mouse button, you adjust the speed at which you fly.

 Using this knowledge, navigate in your scene to where you are looking at a sort of top-down view of the ramp, and you're able to see both the bottom of the ramp and the new cube(it doesn't have to be perfect)
 ![rampperspective](https://github.com/mbeale0/Unity-Intro-Project/assets/74221606/2bd609a5-1a64-4949-addc-58b82a2ee372)